ivankostadinovic/GenericAdapter/README.md

 ```

 ## Binding the data to the view
-Instead of binding the data manually in the **onBindData** function, the library takes cares of this internally, and you can access that data through the XML.
+Instead of binding the data manually in the **onBindData** method, the library takes cares of this internally, and you can access that data through the XML.
 The data variable name should be set to "data" in the layout for this to work.
 Example how a layout file should like in order to use this functionality.
 ```xml
 <?xml version="1.0" encoding="utf-8"?>